-The facility also has a Chaplin who is available to counsel juveniles every Wednesday and Friday afternoon.
-In addition a Catholic Priest visits juveniles requesting a visit every Monday evening.
+The facility also has a Chaplin who is available to counsel juveniles every Monday afternoon.
+In addition, a Catholic Priest visits juveniles requesting a visit every Monday evening.

 Alcoholics Anonymous and Narcotics Anonymous

 A.A. and N.A. are available to all residents.
-A.A. are held on Monday nights on a rotating basis.
-N.A. are held on Wednesday nights on a rotating basis.
+A.A. is held on Monday nights on a rotating basis.
+N.A. is held on Wednesday nights on a rotating basis.
 Residents are to inform staff if they wish to attend.
 This is voluntary.

 School is provided through the Farmington Municipal School District.
 The facility is on the same school schedule as the Farmington District, all breaks and holidays fall consistent with the public schools.

 Juvenile Services has an on-site library for the educational, recreational, and informational purposes for residents.
 We have available Accelerated Reading material that is marked by reading levels.
 A check out system is available for residents on materials they need to complete school assignments such as book reports.